 - $155 Walmart+ Credit: Use your Platinum Card to pay your monthly Walmart+ membership and receive a statement to cover the cost in full ($12.95 a month + applicable tax)

-- $240 Digital Entertainment Credit: Get up to $20 in statement credits each month when you use your Platinum Card for purchases on Audible, SiriusXM, Peacock, the New York Times, Disney+, The Disney Bundle, ESPN+, and Hulu.
+- $240 Digital Entertainment Credit: Get up to $20 in statement credits each month when you use your Platinum Card for purchases on, SiriusXM, Peacock, the New York Times, Disney+, The Disney Bundle, ESPN+, Hulu, or the Wall Street Journal

 - $100 Saks Fifth Avenue Credit: Get up to $50 in statement credits, twice per year (January – June and July – December), for purchases at Saks Fifth Avenue or saks.com